Menu

 Implementing anticipatory action for climate-related impacts against the backdrop violence and conflict poses specific challenges, and there is a need to provide information on developing best practice and existing lessons learned in the real world.

-A overview of the issue was provided by the Climate Centre’s Catalina Jaime; it also included as presenters OCHA’s Seth Caldwell, Kim Kristensen from the FAO, and the Climate Centre’s Evan Easton-Calabria, who spoke on anticipatory action in refugee and IDP camps.
+An online workshop in January 2023 facilitated by the Climate Centre explored the limitations and opportunities of anticipatory action in this context.
+A overview of the issue was provided by the Climate Centre’s Catalina Jaime; it also included as presenters OCHA’s Seth Caldwell, Kim Kristensen from the FAO, and the Climate Centre’s Evan Easton-Calabria.

 The ICRC view